Important Information To Know About Extended Warranty Refunds

 Pro-rata cancellations

-How much refund you’re entitled to often depends on how much of your policy has lapsed.
+How much refund you’re entitled to often depends on how much your policy has lapsed.
 For example, most insurance policies offer refunds on a “pro-rata” basis.
 The website Insuranceopedia gives a good example of how this works:

 “A policyholder purchases a one-year policy for $1,000 but cancels it after six months.
-In a pro-rate cancellation, they would receive a refund of $500, which is equivalent to the remaining six months of coverage they forfeited.”
+In a pro-rate cancellation, they would receive a refund of $500, equivalent to the remaining six months of coverage they forfeited.”

 Service contract warranties don’t offer this feature.